reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-5-reactive-apis.md

 Use async APIs to make concurrent HTTP requests with simpler control over futures and callbacks.
 It's a good fit for applications that are already leveraging `CompletableFuture`.
 On the other hand, use reactive APIs to build a highly responsive, scalable application that needs to process streams of data efficiently.
 It's particularly suitable if we're already using a reactive programming framework like Reactor or RxJava.

-By understanding the differences and strengths of Async and Reactive APIs, we can choose the most appropriate approach for application's needs, ensuring efficient and effective handling of HTTP requests with Apache HttpClient.
+By understanding the differences and strengths of Async and Reactive APIs, we can choose the most appropriate approach for the application's needs, ensuring efficient and effective handling of HTTP requests with Apache HttpClient.

 ## Conclusion

-In this article we got familiar with the integration of Apache reactive HTTP client with RxJava for reactive streams processing.
+In this article, we got familiar with the integration of Apache reactive HTTP client with RxJava for reactive streams processing.
 We learned how to leverage reactive programming paradigms for handling HTTP requests and responses asynchronously.
 By combining Apache's reactive stream client with RxJava's powerful capabilities, developers can create efficient and scalable applications.

 We learned the usage of reactive entities like `ReactiveEntityProducer` and `ReactiveResponseConsumer`, along with RxJava's `Observable` and `Flowable`, to perform asynchronous data processing.
-We now better understand the benefits of reactive streams processing, such as improved responsiveness and resource utilization, and provides practical examples demonstrating the integration of Apache HTTP client and RxJava.
+We now better understand the benefits of reactive streams processing, such as improved responsiveness and resource utilization, and saw practical examples demonstrating the integration of Apache HTTP client and RxJava.